Cicada Files: Marcus Wanners & “Halfassed Journalism”

 They do indeed, Mr. Wanners.
 I am pleased to publish your clarifications.

-In this article about emails that I exchanged with the Cicada 3301 solver Marcus Wanners, I clarified the history of the Cicada 3301 Trademark, Mr. Wanners expressed his criticisms of the elder known as Z 3301, and I addressed some organizational implications of Mr. Wanners’ statements about Cicada 3301.
+In this article about emails that I exchanged with the Cicada 3301 solver Marcus Wanners, I clarified the history of the Cicada 3301 Trademark, Mr. Wanners criticized the elder known as Z 3301, and I addressed some organizational implications of Mr. Wanners’ statements about Cicada 3301.

 I addressed a ludicrous Twitter dispute with Mr. Wanners that occurred in October, 2019, and I posted commentary about his email.
-I announced Mr. Wanners’ own Cicada 3301 puzzle on his website, and briefly discussed the criminal record of Thomas Schoenberger, who casts a dark shadow across the latter day Cicada organization and wages an ongoing cyberwar over his legacy.
+I announced Mr. Wanners’ own Cicada 3301 puzzle on his website, and briefly discussed the criminal rap sheet of Thomas Schoenberger, who casts a felonious shadow across the latter day Cicada organization and wages an ongoing cyberwar over his legacy.

 I addressed the Cicada solver Martin Wehrmeyer, known as brotherBox, and conclude with predictions about the imminent legal predicament of Mr. Schoenberger.
 Finally, the emails that I exchanged with Mr. Wanners themselves are published.